-Danielle Victoriano interned at Carrier Clinic this summer, where she worked on clinical trials.
-She learned under the direction of Andrew Walsh.
+Danielle Victoriano interned at a non-profit mental health facility under the direction of Andrew Walsh.
 During some down time, she labored on a series of research projects and articles.
 This piece on Epigenetics is the second one to be published.

 In recent years, the growing number of substance abusers in the United States has become a topic of national discussion.
 As the death toll from overdoses continues to skyrocket—with about 63,600 deaths in 2016, a number 21% higher than in 2015—substance abusers, family members, substance abuse counselors, and scientists are desperately searching for solutions that would help curb this national crisis.
 From all this turmoil has arisen a potential aid in the fight against substance abuse: epigenetics.

 The topic of epigenetics cannot be breached without a better understanding of DNA, the material inside cells that serves as the language of life.
 DNA is the command center for why we look the way we look, and sometimes, why we behave the way we behave.

 DNA or deoxyribose nucleic acid can be broken down to four bases: Adenine, Thymine, Cytosine and Guanine.
 Each of these bases are attached to a phosphate group and a sugar, and this combination of bases, sugars, and phosphate groups form the double-helix ladder that often comes to mind when we think about DNA.